Note: all bus fares increasing again from 12 April 2026, see fare increases. This page reflects the new fare structure.

 Recommendations

 Prior to the introduction, then extension, of the maximum single fare and then the increases in prices for the all Cornwall bundle ticket prices, the ticket bundle prices were great value versus paying for each journey individually.
 Now, however, generally the bundle ticket prices do not stack up unless you are sure that you will be making at least three journeys a day, or if you have a large number of children and purchase the family bundle ticket.
+For anyone thinking of taking out a 4 week subscription ticket, I would advise being very careful that you monitor the auto renew feature of this ticket and do not get caught out by it renewing when you do not need it.
+If you do purchase one of these tickets, you are advised to plan ahead and time the 4 weeks for when you will definitely use it most days, then cancel the subscription and start it again when you are again confident that you will again use it most days.

 For under 19s, it is probably not worth considering any of the bundle prices.
 Many under-19s may have a Truro and Penwith College or Callywith College pass making the purchase of these bundle options unnecessary.